-It is the first time the city's Wetherspoon pubs have joined together to run a festival.
+It is the first time the city's Wetherspoon pubs have joined together

 The participating pubs were The Counting House, The Crystal Palace, The Esquire House, The Hengler's Circus, The Sir John Moore and The Society Room.

 Nathan, who works as a shift manager with responsibility for real ale at The Society Room, visited each pub to decide, along with their ale champions, what to order from the brewers.